 It is not often that commuters can drive toward central Houston on a freeway without seeing signs advertising an upcoming gun show, dog show or garden expo at one part or another of the complex.

-Everything from theater to conferences to the Super Bowl have been scheduled to take place at the park.
+Everything from theater to conferences to the Super Bowl has been scheduled to take place at the park.

-Questions to consider when deciding how to get to NRG Park: Where are you coming from?
+When deciding how to get to NRG Park consider the following: Where are you coming from?
 What time of day will you be traveling?
 Will you be drinking at the event?
-These can help guide you toward a decision on how to get to your event, and the options are laid out below.
+The answers can help guide you toward a decision on how to get to your event, and the options are laid out below.